zenobio93/seat-docs/docs/guides/installation/manual_installation/ubuntu.md

 `curl -sS https://downloads.mariadb.com/MariaDB/mariadb_repo_setup | sudo bash` this script provided by MariaDB team will setup your repositories properly

-!!! warning

-    At the time when this document was written, MariaDB as not available on Ubuntu 18.04 Bionic.
-    The package version available in main repository does not meet minimum requirement as SeAT 3.0 requires at least version 10.2.7 or higher whereas official repository only provides 10.1.29.
-In order to install SeAT, use MySQL instead.

 Lets install the database server:

 ```bash